nehabhargav/Tableau/Readme.md

 <h2>Relationships</h2>

-Created likns with different datasets. join can match fields with only unique values but relationships can combine fields with non unique values.
+Created likns with different datasets. join can match fields with only unique values but relationships can combine fields with non unique values..